computationalstylistics/computationalstylistics.github.io/_projects/11_chrono.md

-## the dynamics of language change
+## The dynamics of language change

 This study aims at capturing the dynamics of language changes without manual pre-selection of the features that might be responsible for the changes.
 Our approach was to analyze a considerably large set of 1,000 most frequent words without any further filters.
 Arguably, in such a big set one should find a few dozen of function words, and a vast majority of content words.